*This post was edited in January 2019.

 My very first designer purchase was in Tokyo, Japan (See HERE).
 I believe it was in a Louis Vuitton store either in Shinjuku or Ginza shopping districts (sorry, this was over 13 years ago).
 It was a beautiful monogrammed Papillion and I was in love with it.
-It wasn’t until I came back to United States that I realized I paid more because of all the credit card fees and dollar to yen conversion rates that day.
+It wasn’t until I came back to the United States that I realized I paid more because of all the credit card fees and the dollar to yen conversion rates that day.
 It was a blow since I was still in college, but my supercalifragilisticexpialidocious sister allowed me to pay her back in monthly payments.

 Designer pieces, although made of luxurious fabrics and embellishments, are fragile.
 I have had numerous Tena Durrani digitally printed silk pants rip at the seam because I gained some weight.
-The shoe horrors I mentioned above.
+The shoe horrors I have already mentioned above.
 So what should you do?

 - For clutches and jewelry, always keep them away from food and keep them in the dust bag.
-This prevents from any stains to develop through moisture and prolongs the life and look of the clutch.
+This prevents from any stains to develop through moisture & prolongs the life and look of the clutch.

 - For shoes, please walk like a lady (or just be careful. lol) when walking to an event or for you New Yorkers, on the street.
 The scuff marks appear out of nowhere, sometimes even the moment you look away :).
 To protect the soles, I cover my designer shoes with sole guards (see HERE).
-I have heard of people keeping them in dust bags and shoe boxes, but I like to see the colorful pieces I own, so I keep them on the floor of the closet.
+I have heard of people keeping them in dust bags & shoe boxes, but I like to see the colorful pieces I own, so I keep them on the floor of my closet.
 And I have seen no damage.

 Well, guys, I hope I have given you some tips that you can go away with after reading this post.
-Let me know what you think and do share some of your experiences with me.
+Let me know what you think & do share some of your experiences with me.
 Happy Shopping!!!